kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

   These parameters are all optional and can be configured together or individually (to change the brightness at sunrise but not the color, for example).

+    - LEDnumber: (LED 1 ..
+LED 7 or All) Set to `all` to configure the whole LED bar (default if the parameter is left out) or configure a single LED.
     - LEDcolor: (int or string) Sets color of status LED.
 If LEDcolor_off is defined and supported by the device, this is only used for "on" status.
+        If a "color set" is used like "all unicorn", LEDnumber cannot be set to "LED {n}"; "all" LEDs must be configured or none will be.
     - LEDcolor_off: (int or string) Sets color of status LED when off, for devices that support this feature.
         Note that the Blue 2-in-1 switch/dimmer and Red 2-in-1 switch/dimmer support separate colors for on and off while the Black 500 and Red 500 Series devices do not and will ignore the variable.
+	If a "color set" is used like "all unicorn", LEDnumber cannot be set to "LED {n}"; "all" LEDs must be configured or none will be.
     - LEDbrightness: (float 0.0 – 10.0) Sets the brightness of the status LED.
 If LEDbrightness_off is defined and supported by the device, this is only used for "on" status.
         LEDbrightness is multiplied by 10 or rounded off for each device, depending on whether they support 0 – 100 or 0 – 10 brightness levels.
 This was done for backwards compatibility with old automations.
     - LEDbrightness_off: (float 0.0 – 10.0; see note above) Sets the brightness of the status LED when off, for devices that support this feature.